zy0531/StepOverGap_FOV/README.md

  In each condition, 24 trials with gap changing from 0.45 to 1.50 with 0.15 increments (for a total of 8 gaps, 3x each)

  ## How to run
 To run this project, you can choose Windows build or Mac build according to your OS.
-You need a Vive HMD, one controller and two foot trackers.
+You need a Vive HMD and one controller.